awesome-panel/awesome-panel/docs/guides/awesome-panel-extensions-guide/index.rst

 - Another important sub category of inheritence extensions is called **Composed Extensions**.
 These extensions are created by composing existing Panel components in a layout.

 - An upcoming, important sub category of Inheritance Extensions are called **Web Component Extensions**.
+They are essentially a more advanced `HTML` pane that supports bidirectional communication.
 They will provide you with the super powers of the Bokeh Extensions below for 80% of your use cases.
 But they require a minimum of javascript skills and are faster to develop.

 **Bokeh Extensions** on the other hand supports efficient, bidirectional communication from server (Python) to the browser (Javascript) and back.